 Ø Optional Saturday Road test: $125

 Q. When am I eligible to take a Massachusetts road test?

-A. You are eligible to take a road test after you have had a permit for 6 months of incident-free driving (no at-fault crashes or moving violations).
-HOWEVER, the RMV will not allow you to go for an alternative road test until at least 14 days AFTER your 6 months anniversary date.
+A. You are eligible to take a road test after you have had a permit for 6 months (184 DAYS TO BE EXACT) of incident-free driving (no at-fault crashes or moving violations).
 You must also FINISH everything 21 days before the date you chose.
 Also, as of March 26, 2018, the RMV is requiring that all students pay for their 5 year license with them in order to come for a weekend test.
 Use the link on our homepage to pay the RMV if you failed to do so.

 Q. So I want to book a road test with TDA; What is the earliest date I can pick?